Human trafficking in Poland: Protection

-The government continued to improve efforts to assist trafficking victims during the reporting period.
-During the reporting period, the government identified at least 206 victims of trafficking – including 123 children in prostitution – compared with 315 victims identified by NGOs and government authorities in 2008.
+During 2009 the government continued to improve efforts to assist trafficking victims; they identified at least 206 victims of trafficking - including 123 children in prostitution - compared with 315 victims identified by NGOs and government authorities in 2008.
 In total, 193 victims received some government-funded assistance.
 The government referred 22 victims for assistance in 2009.
 In April 2009, the government established the National Intervention Consultation Center, which expanded the ability of authorities to assist victims.
 The NGO-operated center established a 24-hour hotline, provided direct assistance to victims of trafficking, and served as a consultation point for law enforcement working with victims of trafficking.
 The national center enhanced victim protection available to foreign victims of trafficking.
 Previously, only foreign victims who agreed to cooperate with law enforcement were eligible for government-funded emergency assistance.
-With the establishment of the national center, both Polish and foreign victims were no longer required to be identified by or cooperate with local law enforcement in order to receive government-funded emergency assistance through Poland's victim assistance program.
+With the establishment of the national center, both Polish and foreign victims were no longer required to be identified by or cooperate with local law enforcement to receive government-funded emergency assistance through Poland's victim assistance program.

-In 2009, the government allocated approximately $298,000 for victim assistance, including $59,000 for a shelter for use by adult female victims of trafficking.
-In response to criticism that there were no shelters dedicated to assisting male victims of trafficking, the government housed seven male trafficking victims in a government-run crisis center in January 2010 and enrolled them in the Victim/Witness Protection Program, ensuring they had access to necessary care.
+In 2009 the government allocated approximately $298,000 for victim assistance, including $59,000 for a shelter for use by adult female victims of trafficking.
+In response to criticism that there were no shelters dedicated to assisting male victims of trafficking, the government housed seven male trafficking victims in a government-run crisis center in January 2010 and enrolled them in the Victim/Witness protection Program, ensuring they had access to necessary care.
 Under Polish law, all foreign victims are permitted to stay in Poland during a three-month reflection period, during which time they are eligible to access victim services while they decide whether or not to cooperate with law enforcement.
 In 2009, no victims took advantage of the 90-day reflection period.
 Those foreign victims who choose to cooperate are permitted to stay in Poland during the investigation and prosecution process.
 In 2009, two foreign victims were granted temporary residency permits to remain in Poland pending completion of the prosecution process.
 However, some trafficking experts expressed concern that some victims who chose not to cooperate with law enforcement may not have been given victim status and therefore may not have received emergency victim assistance.
 Police encouraged victims to cooperate with law enforcement.
 In 2009, 22 victims assisted law enforcement, compared with 21 victims in 2008.
 There were no reports that identified victims were penalized for unlawful acts committed as a direct result of being trafficked.